prateek147/prateek147.github.io/source/_posts/2013-06-16-ios-application-security-part-2-getting-class-information-of-ios-apps.markdown

 <h2>Dumping class information for Preinstalled apps on the device</h2>

 <p>Now we are at a stage that we can analyze apps for class information.
 So let's dump the class information for the Apple <em>Maps</em> app.
 The first step would be to locate the Apple <em>Maps</em> app executable.
-All IOS apps that come preinstalled with the device are stored in the directory <em>/Applications</em>.
+All iOS apps that come preinstalled with the device are stored in the directory <em>/Applications</em>.
 So let's navigate to that directory.</p>

 <img src="/images/posts/ios2/20.png" width="1026" height="328" alt="20">